EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ## INSTALL THE NGINX WEB SERVER

-N stands for Nginx: It is a web server that follows an event-driven approach and handles multiple requests within one thread.
-Nginx supports all Unix-like OS and also supports windows partially.
+N stands for Nginx: An open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 When a web browser requests a web page that request is handled by the web server, here that web server is Nginx.
 Then the webserver passes that request to server-side technologies used in the LEMP stack for instance as a server-side scripting language like PHP to communicate with server and database.
-Updated my server’s package index as it is the first time using apt:

 - Update the ubuntu repositries